 Before I go on, I'd like to let you in on a little secret.
 You are a divine being that is perfect as you are right now.
 EXACTLY as you are right now.
 There is no thing you must achieve or goal you must reach to become perfect.
 You are worthy.
 You are incredible.
 And you are deserving of love - especially your own love.
 You should be loving yourself sick!
 Look at you!!
 You are a miracle of life.
 As human beings, we spend all our waking moments thinking.
 Our brains are working 24/7 (thank goodness or we'd all die in our sleep) but sometimes the thoughts we have can be negative and downright nasty.
 The idea of embodiment practices such as Qoya, is to redirect the mind's thought processes to feeling into our bodies.
 During a class, I invite you to feel into your body with questions like:

 This process of concentrating on what particular emotions feel like in your body can be very enlightening.
 To notice what an emotion feels like and then using it as a dance partner, without thinking or choreographing, just moving the way your body wants to move with that feeling.
 Dancing with themes like "Wild", "Free", "Love Yourself", "Power Within" and "Shine Your Light" enable you to explore and notice things you may never have noticed about yourself before.
 You may have a realisation or an epiphany.
 That's when the magic happens.
 For me, Qoya has helped me to realise and feel my own power and strength.
 That I am so much stronger than I have ever given myself credit for and I can do so much more than I ever thought I could.
 That the world is my oyster.
 That life is too short to worry about the size of my belly and that if I want to do something, I can and I should do it.
 I don't think I would have ever worn a bikini if not for Qoya.
 I certainly never had any desire to open my own business - actually just the idea filled me with dread.
 I've stopped standing in my own way.
 Now if I see an opportunity, I will give it a go.
 Let them say no to me, rather than me being too scared to try and saying no to myself.
 I've pushed my edges in ways I never imagined and met some incredible women along the way.
 Women who have shown me that we are not in competition with each other.
 That another woman's success is to be celebrated as it raises us all higher.
 I've seen Qoya work its magic for the women who are coming to my classes.
 It's helped them heal after heartbreak, shift the way they think about their body, empowered them to take a stand when they were being treated poorly.
 It's reminded them of the joy of moving their bodies for fun rather than the "no pain no gain" mentality of the gym.
 That dance doesn't need to be set steps or kept only for the nightclub floor.
 That the idea of "there's no way to do it wrong" in Qoya helped them to ditch perfectionist ideals in their everyday life.
 Unless its brain surgery, of course!
 Qoya is a dance class like no other, and the benefits are more than you can ever imagine.
 I urge you to take advantage of your first free class and see if Qoya is for you.
+As much as Qoya is an adult dance class, it is equally (if not more so) a spiritual practice.
+It is a safe space for women to gather, share, connect, feel and dance.
+It is for this reason that I set sacred space as part of my ritual to prepare the room for a Qoya class.

 Setting sacred space is the practice of bringing positive energy into a space through actions and thoughts.
 There are many different ways to set sacred space and it might be something that you do yourself, but didn't know that's what it's called.
 You can smudge the room with sage or palo santo, spritz a smudge spray, burn incense, dance, sing, meditate, set up an altar, call in the four directions, chant... there really are lots of ways to bring positive energy into a room.
 I use a number of ways to set sacred space.
 It not only prepares the room but it also prepares me for the class.
 I hold space for my dancers to allow them to experience the class in the way they need to.
 I ensure they feel safe to explore what they are feeling and empowered to share their experiences.
 They are valued, heard and held exactly as they are at the time.
 To start setting sacred space, I pick a gentle Spotify playlist to play to set the mood in the room.
 I then move on to preparing my altar.
 I use mats, candles, crystals, oracle cards, leaves and flowers from my garden to build it.
 Each altar is unique to that particular class.
 While I set up my altar, I calm my mind from the day that was and try to be as present as I can be.
 Next I roll out my yoga mats, one for each dancer and one for me.
 My yoga mats are from Jarin Street, a female owned and operated indigenous business from Gadigal country (Sydney).
 The artwork on the mats is by indigenous women artists who are all recognised and properly compensated for their art.
 I had been eyeing these mats for weeks before I launched Sunranges Qoya but thought they were out of my price range.
 Then I won some money on the Melbourne Cup (and no I don't know anything about horse racing, it was a fluke!) and decided that it was a sign to buy them.
 I now have one of each of their designs.
 I light my bundle of sage and first smudge myself as another way to help ground and prepare me for the class.
 I then dance around the outside of the room with the sage, calling in the spirit of the Qoya to help me to create a sacred space.
 The word Qoya means "Queen" as an empowered woman, however there was also an ancient group of people who lived around Lake Titicaca, Peru that were called the Qoya.
 In my mind's eye, I am calling the Qoya of the Qoya, the empowered women of the people to help me with my class.
 I go on to sage each of the yoga mats to purify them and then the altar, in particular the oracle cards.
 I want to ensure that each woman who comes to my class is able to select the card that calls to her without interference from my energy or the energy of a previous class.
 I put my sage into the paua shell I bought in New Zealand in an upright position to allow the sage to burn itself out.
 Lastly, I go to my own mat and start to mediate while I wait for my dancers to arrive.
 How do you set the mood for your own self care practices and rituals?
 I'd love to hear about them in the comments below!
 I'm guessing you have some idea what Qoya is since you're on my website, but if you haven't been to a class yet you still might be a bit fuzzy on it.